-The Company declared regular common share dividends of \$0.22 per share and distributions on LTIP units of \$0.22 per unit for the year ended December 31, 2020.
+The Company suspended common share dividends beginning after the payment of the March 27, 2020 dividend due to a decline in operating performance caused by the COVID-19 pandemic.
+During the year ended December 31, 2020, the Company declared total common share dividends of \$0.22 per share and distributions on LTIP units of \$0.22 per unit.
+There were no common share dividends declared during the year ended December 31, 2021.
 The dividends and distributions and their tax characterization were as follows: